A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Analytical expression for the intrinsic second derivative of the frequency

 The above assumptions just before eq. (\ref{eq:doppler2b}) also enable us to write ${f}_{\rm int} \simeq {f}_{\rm obs} = {f}$ and eq. (\ref{eq:doppler2b}) is written as:

-The second term of eq. (\ref{eq:doppler2bn}) is the well known Shklovskii term.
-Both of the terms have been discussed in details in ref.~\cite{pb18} and a python package `GalDynPsr' has been created to estimate the value of $\left( \frac{\dot{f}}{f}\right)_{\rm ex}$ when all of the relevant parameters are known.
+The second term in the square brackets of eq. (\ref{eq:doppler2bn}) is the well known Shklovskii term.
+Both of the terms have been discussed in details in \cite{pb18} and a python package `GalDynPsr' has been created to estimate the value of $\left( \frac{\dot{f}}{f}\right)_{\rm ex}$ when all of the relevant parameters are known.
 After computing $\left( \frac{\dot{f}}{f}\right)_{\rm ex}$, one can estimate the value of $\dot{f}_{\rm int}$ using the relation:

-if $f$ and $\dot{f_{\rm obs}}$ are known.
+if $f$ and $\dot{f}_{\rm obs}$ are known.
 Now, differentiating of eq. (\ref{eq:dplr2}) with respect to time, we get:

 0.5cm

 Dividing eq. (\ref{eq:pddot1}) by eq. (\ref{eq:doppler1}), we get:

 where in the second step we have again assumed $1 + \frac{\vec{v}_{\rm s} . \widehat{n}_{\rm sp}}{c} \approx 1$ and $1 + \frac{\vec{v}_{\rm p} . \widehat{n}_{\rm sp}}{c} \approx 1$.
 The above equation can be written in a neater way as: